openstack/ironic-inspector/CONTRIBUTING.rst

 Basics
 ~~~~~~

-* Our source code is hosted on StackForge_ GitHub, but please do not send pull
+* Our source code is hosted on `OpenStack GitHub`_, but please do not send pull
   requests there.

 * Please follow usual OpenStack `Gerrit Workflow`_ to submit a patch.